CircuitSetup/Remote/README.md

 >The following instructions only need to be followed once, on fresh Remotes.
 They do not need to be repeated after a firmware update.

-The first step is to establish access to the Remote's configuration web site ("Config Portal") in order to configure your device:
+The first step is to establish access to the Remote's configuration website ("Config Portal") in order to configure your device:

 - Power up your Remote and wait until it has finished booting.
 - Connect your computer or handheld device to the WiFi network "REM-AP".